-We are a commercial-stage pharmaceutical company focused on developing and commercializing innovative therapies for patients living with rare neurological disorders who have unmet medical needs.
+We are a commercial-stage pharmaceutical company focused on developing and commercializing innovative therapies for patients with rare neurological disorders living with unmet medical needs.
 Our product, WAKIX (pitolisant), is a first-in-class molecule with a novel mechanism of action, or MOA, specifically designed to increase histamine signaling in the brain by binding to H3 receptors.
-In August 2019, WAKIX was approved by the U.S. Food and Drug Administration, or the FDA, for the treatment of excessive daytime sleepiness, or EDS, in adult patients with narcolepsy, and its U.S. commercial launch was initiated in November 2019.
-WAKIX is the firstand-only approved product for patients with narcolepsy that is not scheduled as a controlled substance.
-We plan to pursue label expansion for WAKIX in narcolepsy in pediatric patients and engage with the FDA in pursuit of pediatric exclusivity.
-We currently expect to initiate a Phase 3 clinical trial in pediatric patients in the second half of 2021 in pursuit of indications for both EDS and cataplexy.
-In addition, following receipt of a Complete Response Letter for pitolisant for the treatment of cataplexy in adult patients with narcolepsy, we received a general advice letter from the FDA in June 2020 stating that the FDA had re-analyzed data from the HARMONY 1 trial that we submitted in our New Drug Application, or NDA, in support of the adult cataplexy indication for WAKIX.
-As a result, the FDA recommended we submit a complete response resubmission in pursuit of the adult cataplexy indication for WAKIX.
-We expect to submit this resubmission during the third quarter of 2020.
+In August 2019, WAKIX was approved by the U.S. Food and Drug Administration, or the FDA, for the treatment of our lead indication, excessive daytime sleepiness, or EDS, in adult patients with narcolepsy, and its U.S. commercial launch was initiated in November 2019.
+WAKIX is the first-and-only approved product for patients with narcolepsy that is not scheduled as a controlled substance.
+We plan to expand the label for WAKIX in narcolepsy and expect to initiate a Phase 3 clinical trial in pediatric patients in pursuit of indications for both EDS and cataplexy, as well as to pursue pediatric exclusivity.
+In addition, we are evaluating our options regarding the approach to take with the FDA in pursuit of a cataplexy indication in adult patients with narcolepsy.
 We believe that pitolisant's ability to regulate histamine gives it the potential to provide therapeutic benefit in other rare neurological disorders that are mediated through H3 receptors and histamine signaling.
-We are initially focusing on the treatment of EDS associated with Prader-Willi Syndrome, or PWS, and myotonic dystrophy, or MD.
-We intend to commence a Phase 2 clinical trial to evaluate pitolisant for the treatment of EDS and other key symptoms in patients with PWS in the second half of 2020, with topline results expected in the first half of 2022.
-We are also planning to commence a Phase 2 clinical trial in adult patients with MD in the first half of 2021, with topline results expected in the second half of 2022, subject to receiving authorization to proceed under an Investigational New Drug application, or IND, which we plan on submitting in the second half of 2020.
+We are initially focusing on the treatment of EDS associated with Prader-Willi Syndrome, or PWS, and myotonic dystrophy type 1, or DM1.
+We intend to commence a Phase 2 clinical trial to evaluate pitolisant for the treatment of EDS and other key symptoms in patients with PWS in the first half of 2020, with topline results expected in the second half of 2021.
+We are also planning to commence a Phase 2 clinical trial for DM1 in the second half of 2020, with topline results expected in the first half of 2022.
 Beyond these indications, we intend to further explore pitolisant in other rare neurological disorders in which fatigue and cognitive impairment are prominent symptoms with significant impact on daily functioning.

 Pitolisant was developed by Bioprojet Société Civile de Recherche, or Bioprojet, and approved by the European Medicines Agency, or EMA, in 2016 for the treatment of narcolepsy in adult patients with or without cataplexy.
 We acquired an exclusive license to develop, manufacture and commercialize pitolisant in the United States pursuant to our license agreement with Bioprojet, or the Bioprojet License Agreement, in July 2017.
-See "-Strategic Agreement-License and Commercialization Agreement with Bioprojet" for further information regarding the Bioprojet License Agreement.
+See "-Strategic Agreements-License and Commercialization Agreement with Bioprojet" for further information regarding the Bioprojet License Agreement.
 Pitolisant was granted Orphan Drug Designation for the treatment of narcolepsy by the FDA in 2010.
 It received Breakthrough Therapy designation for the treatment of cataplexy in patients with narcolepsy and Fast Track status for the treatment of EDS and cataplexy in patients with narcolepsy in April 2018.